Becoming A Rostered Leader: Three Points of Decision

 - Endorsement encourages and affirms those who clearly demonstrate gifts and qualities for a specific form of ministry in the ELCA, as well as identifies areas for growth and development.
 Before endorsement, a candidate must complete at least two semesters of seminary study, parish fieldwork, and a unit of Clinical Pastoral Education.
 Candidates complete an endorsement essay, which is discussed with the Candidacy Committee during an endorsement interview.
 Only endorsed candidates may participate in an ELCA internship.

 - Approval comes when all academic and practical requirements have been successfully completed.
 The candidate needs to prepare an approval essay and take part in an approval interview.
 After official approval, the leader becomes available for assignment, ordination and first call for service to the whole church.

 If you or someone you know wants to explore an ELCA vocation as an ordained pastor, associate in ministry, diaconal minister or deaconess, the Candidacy Committee wants to encourage you in this.

-For initial inquiries about public ministries in the ELCA, contact Pr.
-Jonathan Linman, Assistant to the Bishop for Faith and Leadership Formation, at [email protected] or 212-870-2374.
+For initial inquiries about public ministries in the ELCA, contact The Rev. Rebecca Seely at [email protected].